 Use Continuity to work across Apple devices

-To use Continuity features, your devices must have Wi-Fi and Bluetooth turned on, and meet system requirements.
-See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch and Apple Watch.
+To use Continuity features, sign in with the same Apple ID on all your devices.
+In addition, your devices must have Wi-Fi and Bluetooth turned on, and meet system requirements.
+See the Apple Support article System requirements for Continuity on Mac, iPhone, iPad and Apple Watch.

 Auto Unlock and Approve with Apple Watch

 Use your Apple Watch to unlock your Mac or approve authentication requests from your Mac, without having to enter a password.
 See Unlock your Mac and approve requests with Apple Watch.

 Edit a PDF document or image on your Mac and display it on your nearby iPhone or iPad, where you can write and sketch on it using Markup tools — and Apple Pencil on iPad — and instantly view the changes on your Mac.
 See Mark up files.

 Draw a sketch using your nearby iPhone or iPad and have the sketch appear instantly on your Mac.
 See Insert sketches with Continuity Sketch.